ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - KR   ???
 ```

+*Note that a Bluelink USA user has detected that there is a limit in the number of logins, not for the subsequent calls, therefore the option to run monitor.py infinite is a good choice.
+The monitor.py infinite does only login once per day and then the subsequent calls are done with the retrieved information.
+Unfortunately for Europe the total is restricted to about 200, so the number of logins does not matter.
+For the other regions I do not know the limit and behavior.*

 So maybe you can capture more than once per hour, but you might run into the problem that you use too much API calls, especially when you also regularly use the Hyndai Bluelink or Kia UVO Connect app.
 You also can consider only to monitor between e.g. 6:00 and 22:00 (saves 1/3 of the calls).
 Dependent on your regular driving habit, choose the best option for you.
 Examples:
+- run monitor.py infinite (monitor_infinite = True) with monitor_infinite_interval_minutes = 15 (means 96 requests per day and 1 login per day)
 - twice a day, e.g. 6.00 and 21:00, when you normally do not drive that late in the evening and charge in the night after 21:00
 - each hour means 24 requests per day
 - each hour between 6:00 and 19:00 means 13 requests per day